 Vesicoureteral reflux (VUR) is the backward flow of urine.
 The urine flows from the bladder back into the kidney.

 Urine normally flows from the kidneys.
 It passes through tubes called ureters.
 It then flows into the bladder.
 Each ureter connects to the bladder in a way that prevents urine from flowing back up the ureter.
 The connection is similar to a one-way valve.
 When this does not work properly, or if the ureters do not extend far enough into the bladder, urine may flow back up to the kidney.
 If the urine contains bacteria, the kidney may become infected.
-The back up can also put extra pressure on the kidney.
-This can cause kidney damage.
+The back up can also put extra pressure on the kidney, causing damage or kidney failure.

 Anatomy of the Urinary System

 Copyright © Nucleus Medical Media, Inc.

-Factors that increase your chance of developing VUR include:
+Factors that may increase your chance of VUR include:

 You will be asked about your symptoms and medical history.
 A physical exam will be done.

 The goal for treatment of VUR is to prevent any permanent kidney damage.
 Treatment options include the following:

 This procedure is a minimally invasive surgery.
 It is done to correct the reflux.
 A gel is injected where the ureter inserts into the bladder.
 This can prevent urine from going back up the ureter.
 This procedure is done through a small tube called a cystoscope.